sass/sass/doc-src/SASS_CHANGELOG.md

 * Produce more useful error messages when paths have incompatible encodings on Windows.

+* Allow `@keyframes` selectors to use arbitrary identifiers to support libraries like Skrollr.

 ## 3.4.3 (4 September 2014)

 * Don't crash when a non-existent directory is on the load path.